 What Is Biomedical Technology?

 Biomedical technology is the application of technology and engineering to living organisms, which can involve a range of activities from designing medical equipment or conducting research.
 Keep reading to find out more about biomedical technology and about your educational options within this field.
-Schools offering Biology degrees can also be found in these popular choices.

 Biomedical informatics is the branch of biomedical technology that deals with the tracking and measuring of biomedical data by using computers and technology.
 As a biomedical technician, you'd use the information they gather to better understand different issues, such as how diseases spread or how well health systems are performing.